wssalvador/BEMSCA/README.md

 The user is encouraged to alter BEMSCA's source code according to his specific production scenarios.
 If the user wishes to alter BEMSCA's database, they must first remove the existing database from the "BEMSCA" folder.
 They can then modify the database.py file according to their preferences, but must take care to respect the existing organization of the tables present in this file.
 The user can change values, create new table entries, or even create entirely new tables, but the user may need to execute additional modifications to the rest of BEMSCA's source code.
 When the user next runs BEMSCA, the a new database.db file will be created reflecting the modifications to database.py.

 Programming in Python is required to employ BEMSCA to its full potential, but by following the existing structures of the source code a basic level of understanding is sufficient.

+Thank you for taking an interest in BEMSCA, we hope it may prove useful for your work.